 It used to be a common misconception that chocolate was the cause of skin acne breakouts.
 But that myth has been debunked.
 Today’s science has shown that dark chocolate is a great source of flavonols — a group of plant metabolites that have excellent antioxidant effects.
 These flavonols can fight against skin damage.
 Flavonoids also fight free radicals (molecules that have lost an electron and attack DNA, enzymes and proteins or cell membranes) in the bloodstream.
 Of course, this doesn’t mean you can skip wearing sunscreen if you eat dark chocolate.

 According to a Finnish study, eating chocolate reduced stress in expectant mothers.
 Even more fascinating, the babies of these chocolate-eating moms smiled more than those of non-chocolate-eating parents.

 9. Chocolate helps you feel better

 Chocolate contains phenylethylamine (PEA), which is the same chemical that your brain creates when you feel like you’re falling in love.
 PEA encourages your brain to release feel-good endorphins.

-Make sure to try and buy pure chocolate as many name brand chocolate companies sell diluted chocolate.
+Try to buy pure chocolate, as many name brand chocolate companies sell diluted chocolate.
 Also, don’t forget that chocolate does have a high calorie count and can contain large amounts of sugar.
 Moderation is key, even when it comes to chocolate.

 If you’re curious as to what foods can be beneficial for you, reach out to your primary care physician for advice.
-If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.
+If you are in the Los Angeles area, call (800) USC-CARE (800-872-2273) or visit wwkeckmedicine.wpengine.com/request-an-appointment/ to schedule an appointment.

 By Ramin Zahed